Rhythmic Modulations in Herbie Hancock's Chameleon

 Upon confirming your registration, you will be able to download:

-- excerpts from Time Manipulation
+- excerpts from Time Initiation & Time Manipulation.

-- explanations of my Pattern Morphing System concept
+- explanations of my Pattern Morphing System concept.

-- metronome tracks to use with the exercises
+- metronome tracks to use with the exercises.

-- previews of an upcoming advanced and innovative method
+- previews of an upcoming advanced and innovative method.